PrincetonUniversity/intro_debugging/README.md

 ## About

 This guide provides materials for learning how to debug interpreted (Python, R) and compiled (C/C++, Fortran) code.
-The DDT parallel debugger is also covered.
+Demonstrations of using DDT to debug parallel code and CUDA kernels are presented.

 ## Debugging Resources